SaraK-N17/kickstarter-analysis/README.md

 This formula made it possible to present data in the calendar date format, rather than the Unix Timestamp.
 From the formula conversion, I could easily extrapoloate the month and year of the campaign.

 ### Analysis of Outcomes Based on Launch Date
+The number of successful, failed and canceled campaigns based on launch month was investigated.
+Results are shown in the chart below:
 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/95710184/147135311-ab3633ac-2ed7-4ea4-aa40-880a03d42748.png)

 ### Analysis of Outcomes Based on Goals
+Percentage of successful, failed and canceled campaigns based on initial funding goals are presented below:
 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/95710184/147135320-cb6f4bd1-32ac-4cac-bd07-4b63993a5217.png)

 ### Challenges and Difficulties Encountered